Parents: Preparing for College

 Children who have trouble seeing or hearing or have dental problems may find it difficult to concentrate on classroom activities or homework.
 Check with your doctor to learn when you should have your child’s vision, hearing and teeth checked.
 A child’s ability to participate in the classroom is also affected by social and emotional health, including getting along, following instructions and regulating emotions and behaviors.
 It’s never too early for your child to learn to play well with others.

-Check out our brochure, From Cradle to College, to learn more about what you can do to help your child learn, develop critical skills, and do well in school.
+Check out our publication, From Cradle to College, to learn more about what you can do to help your child learn, develop critical skills and do well in school.

 Next tab: "6-12 Years Old"